dmksnnk/blog/content/blog/webview/index.md

 {{< /details >}}

-Because we want our package to be self-contained, we will embed our templates into [embeddable file system](https://pkg.go.dev/embed#FS).
-If we put all our templates under `templates` folder, we can do next:
+Because we want our package to be self-contained, we will embed our templates into an [embeddable file system](https://pkg.go.dev/embed#FS).
+If we put all our templates under the `templates` folder, we can do the following:

 ```go
 //go:embed templates/*
 var templates embed.FS
 ```

-Now, as out templates as safely embedded, we can to parse the templates and serve them:
+Now that our templates are safely embedded, we can parse them and serve them:

 ```go
 tmpl, err := template.ParseFS(templates, "templates/*.html")